alexhsamuel/ora/docs/c++-date.md

   std::cout << "something's wrong!";
 ```

-If you call any function on a missing or invalid date, cron throws `InvalidDateError`.
+If you call any function on a missing or invalid date, ora throws `InvalidDateError`.

 ```c++
 Date date;  // default ctor initializes to INVALID